altocodenl/TODIS/readme.md

 ### Pillar 4: Logic is what happens between call and response

 Armed with the pattern of call and response, we can now explore what happens between one and the other.
 Any call happening in a DIS will have a [deliberate](https://en.wikipedia.org/wiki/Teleology) response.
 The purpose of a call is to become a response.
 Logic is how this transformation happens.
+In other words, logic is intentional transformation of data.

 The original definition of [logic](https://en.wikipedia.org/wiki/Logic) is concerned with correct reasoning.
 In the context of a DIS, logic is something rather more basic: given a purpose for a certain call, we want to be able to express it in terms of a number of simpler calls.
 Eventually, those simpler calls become tiny operations at the [CPU level](https://en.wikipedia.org/wiki/Central_processing_unit).
 At that point, the software people (the author included) shrug, declare "[here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)", and leave those details to the hardware makers.